seerwright/advent-of-code-2023/readme.md

 ---

+### Ignoring binaries
+Put an .app extension so it will _not_ be picked up by .gitignore.

 ### Building DuckDB lib for C++

 Make sure you install it.
 I'm assuming Linux here.
 Then compile with a DuckDB link (last note).